 Prerequisite: Completion of or current enrollment in MUSC 111.
 For sophomores and above.
 (Fall) (4 credits)

-Survey of Western classical music from ca. 1600 to the mid-eighteenth century, with emphasis on the stylistic, generic, and performance innovations of the period; opera receives special attention.
+Survey of Western classical music from ca. 1600 to 1800, with emphasis on the stylistic, generic, and performance innovations of the period; opera receives special attention.
 Workshops investigate specific problems posed by notation, performance, ethics, and so on.

 Prerequisite: MUSC 221, completion or current enrollment in MUSC 112.
 (Spring) (4 credits)

-The history of western art music from approximately 1730-1850, with an emphasis on analysis of the masterpieces of tonal music and their relationship to society and other arts.
+The history of western art music from approximately 1800 - present, with an emphasis on analysis of the masterpieces of tonal music and their relationship to society and other arts.
 Lectures with extensive listening, reading, and analysis.